Azure/terraform-azurerm-aci-devops-agent/README.md

 ### Terraform ACI DevOps Agents usage

+#### Create or use an existing a resource group

+This module offers to create a new resource group to deploy the Azure Container instances into it, or import an existing one.
+This behavior is controlled using the `create_resource_group` flag:

+- if `create_resource_group` is set to true, the module will create a resource group named `resource_group_name` in the `location` region
+- if `create_resource_group` is set to false, the module will import a resource group data source with the name `resource_group_name`

 #### Terraform ACI DevOps Agents - Deploy Linux Agents

 The configuration below can be used to deploy Linux DevOps agents using Azure Container Instances.